malaikaaiyar/malaikaaiyar/content/thoughts/oxford.md

 - look on eventbrite or similar for kilo sales
 - walk around and admire the lamps (better if it's night)
 - go to a workshop at the Bodleian Bibliographic Press "these days you can just push a button on the twitter" but in the past they used to print text in a detail-oriented tedious process called typesetting (says the lovely old Richard who taught the workshop). they have the original machines from ~1800s, and you can print your own pieces of text.
-- Ashmolean ceramics room!!!!
+- Ashmolean Museum, in particular the ceramics room!!!!

 *other*
 - Stuart's Bikes - he has an in person store but if you call him he will literally bring the bike to where you live and let you try it out before you buy it. amazing bikes, adorable guy.
 - Objects of Use - satisfies my craving for beautifully made utilitarian items. love just going in and touching the ceramics and learning about some new tool
 - Scriptum - old-vibe stationery
-- Pens Plus - fountain pens
+- Pens Plus - modern fountain pens and inks
-- Hoyle's - cool games shop!
+- Hoyle's - very nice games shop
-- Blackwell's books on
+- Blackwell's books on Broad Street - classic Oxford experience, it's HUGE; probably one of the biggest book stores I've been to

 *on my list to visit because i've heard good things*
 - Gatineau (allegedly the best bread)